 Designed to be Addictive

-Apps like Twitter, Facebook, Instagram, and the games we play online are designed to be addictive.
-The variable rewards we receive via likes, comments, and retweets keep us in a dopamine-driven feedback loop.
+Social media apps and online games are designed to be addictive.
+The variable rewards we receive via likes, comments, and reposts keep us in a dopamine-driven feedback loop.

 Despite the frequent dopamine hits keeping us glued to our devices, hours and hours of screen time has many damaging effects.
 We are losing our ability to focus and decreasing our attention span.
 Children are becoming less empathetic and many millennials have difficulty carrying on a face-to-face conversation because their primary method of communicate is text messaging.